railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 carrying out another analytic operation at the end of the month in an account created for that purpose.
 This analytic account should have a balance that tends towards zero.

-Because you've got a system with integrated timesheets you can then:
+Because you have got a system with integrated timesheets, you can then:

 * track the profitability of projects in the analytic accounts,